COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 ### 2.2 Lists

+No DDLm attributes are currently defined that require more than one level of nesting.
+If such attributes are defined, these rules will be extended.

 1. The first and last values of a list are not separated from the delimiters by whitespace.
 2. Each element of the list is separated by `<min whitespace>` from the next element.
 3. Where application of the rules for loop or attribute-value layout require an internal line break, the list should be presented as a multi-line compound object.
-4. Where more than one level of nesting is present, the list must be presented as a multi-line compound object, in which case rule 2 is ignored.
+4. These rules do not cover lists containing multi-line simple data values or lists with more than one level of nesting.

 #### Examples
 ```
 [112  128  144]

+# One level of nesting, can stay on single line

 [[t.11  t.12  t.13]  [t.21  t.22  t.23]  [t.31  t.32  t.33]]
 ```

 ### 2.3 Tables

+No DDLm attributes are currently defined that require more than one level of nesting.
+If such attributes are defined, these guidelines will be extended.

 1. Key:value pairs are presented with no internal whitespace around the `:` character.
 2. The key is delimited by single quotes (`'`).
 If this is not possible, the rules for text strings are followed.
 3. Key:value pairs are separated by `<min whitespace>`.
 4. Keys appear in alphabetical order.
-4. There is no whitespace between the opening and closing braces and the first/last key:value pair.
+5. There is no whitespace between the opening and closing braces and the first/last key:value pair.
-5. Where application of the rules for loop or attribute-value layout require an internal line break, the list should be presented as a multi-line compound object.
+6. Where application of the rules for loop or attribute-value layout require an internal line break, the list should be presented as a multi-line compound object.
-6. Where more than one level of nesting is present, the list must be presented as a multi-line compound object, in which case rule 3 is ignored.
+7. These rules do not cover tables containing multi-line simple data values or tables with more than one level of nesting.

 #### Examples
 ```